-The following likewise discusses the Group's objectives, policies and processes for measuring and managing the above mentioned risks.
-For more disclosures about the quantitative effects of these risks exposures, please refer to note 6(r).
+The following likewise discusses the Company's objectives, policies and processes for measuring and managing the above mentioned risks.
+For more disclosures about the quantitative effects of these risks exposures, please refer to the respective notes 6(r) in the accompanying consolidated financial statements.